Six Peaks Speak

 Mt Kooroocheang viewed through roadside Silver Banksia on White Hills Road

-Barry’s SLV Creative Fellowship Regional project is focused on just six peaks, his research about these mountains (presently known as Alexander, Kooroocheang, Beckworth, Franklin, Tarrangower & Greenock) is deliberately broad.
-So too is the anticipated range of potentially useful SLV resources.
-It will include accounts of these peaks from early unsettler families and ‘explorers’, Dja Dja Wurrung people, Aboriginal Protectors, early surveyors as well as from mining, quarrying, local government and forestry records, books, rare books, history and scientific journals, photographs, artworks, memoirs, diaries in research collections, maps and plans.
-These will be enhanced by historic government land management files and local and regional museum records held elsewhere as well as oral histories: in effect, whatever resources help the peaks tell their tales.
+Barry’s SLV Creative Fellowship Regional project was focused on just six peaks.
+His research about these mountains (presently known as Alexander, Kooroocheang, Beckworth, Franklin, Tarrangower & Greenock) was deliberately broad.
+So too was the range of SLV resources.
+It included accounts of these peaks from early unsettler families and ‘explorers’, Dja Dja Wurrung people, Aboriginal Protectors, early surveyors as well as from mining, quarrying, local government and forestry records, books, rare books, history and scientific journals, photographs, artworks, memoirs, diaries in research collections, maps and plans.
+These were enhanced by historic government Crown Reserve management files and local and regional museum records held elsewhere as well as oral histories: in effect, whatever resources helped the peaks tell their tales.

 IMG_0244